India & Israel’s Barak SAM Development Project(s)

 The Caspian Sea’s gas and oil resources are increasing tensions in the region, and Russia’s recent hostility with Georgia has also roiled the waters.
 From 2008 to the present, SIRPI’s database confirms that Israel has become a significant supplier of military equipment to Azerbaijan, including artillery, UAVs, and anti-tank and anti-ship missiles.
 Russia and Ukraine are even more significant suppliers, transferring attack helicopters, artillery, missiles, armored vehicles – and long-range S-300 air defense missile systems.

 Subsequent reports from SIRPI indicate that this $1.6 billion deal may contain up to 75 Barak-8 missiles, and an EL/M-2080 Green Pine long-range radar.
 That diversity of long-range systems would complicate planning for an attacker, and offers some insurance.
 Israel may even get more than just money from this.
-Depending on Green Pine that radar’s positioning, it should be able to see a long way into Iran’s airspace.
+Depending on that Green Pine radar’s positioning, it should be able to see a long way into Iran’s airspace.
 Ha’aretz | News.Az.

 Azeri deal?